crispydoggo/bookdown/_book/index.md

 # Welcome {-}

-This is the website for Dominica's Preparedness Diagnosis by CARICOM and CLEAR LAC!
+This is the website for Dominica's Preparedness Diagnosis Report by GEI and CLEAR LAC!